inonehp/home-page/README.md

 # About

-Home and start page with projects such as typing speed, to-do list, games, new tab extension, tech news, microblog, icons, themes, website templates, etc.
+Home and start page with projects such as typing speed, to-do list, games, new tab extension, tech news, microblog, icons, themes, website templates, etc

 ---